itnproducoes/openheart/README.md

 **Setting up the Pico**

 **Warning: demo version.**
-Download the mega drive model 1 va0 until va4 firmware image  [openheart8Mhz.uf2](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/openheart_21_8MHz_DEMO.uf2) or va5/va6 [openheart1074Mhz.uf2](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/openheart_21_1074MHz_DEMO.uf2) firmware image from the /build folder and flash it to the Pico by connecting it to your computer while holding down the BOOTSEL button.
-It will appear as a storage device — just drag the UF2 file onto it.
-When the storage device disconnects automatically, it's ready to use.
+Download the firmware image from this link [openheart.uf2](https://github.com/DUSTINODELLOFFICIAL/openheart/blob/main/buid/openheart21DEMO.uf2) from the /build folder and flash it to the Pico by connecting it to the computer while holding down the BOOTSEL button.
+It will appear as a storage device — simply drag the UF2 file onto it.
+When the storage device automatically disconnects, it will be ready for use.

 **Installation examples here** [Here](https://github.com/DUSTINODELLOFFICIAL/openheart/tree/main/example).